LLNL/UnifyFS/docs/limitations.rst

     MPI_File_sync()

-Having stated those exceptions, it is best practice to adhere to the MPI standard and execute a full sync-barrier-sync construct when possible.
+Having stated those exceptions, it is best practice to adhere to the MPI standard and execute a full sync-barrier-sync construct.
-There exists potential optimizations such that future implementations of UnifyFS may require the full sequence of calls.
+There exist potential optimizations such that future implementations of UnifyFS may require the full sequence of calls.

 ---------------------------